Milton López, MD, MGeron, MPH

 Dementia is an important public health problem.
 Most of the patients do not have the opportunity to access a mental health center.
 Milton believes we need to provide access for poorer people to attend memory units in all regions of Nicaragua and to design a protocol for diagnosing early dementia.

 Milton received his Medical Doctor and Master in Public Health at the Universidad Nacional Autónoma de Nicaragua UNAN-Managua.
 He received his Master in Social Gerontology at the Universidad Autónoma de Madrid, Spain and his Master in Geriatric Care at the Universidad Católica de Valencia.
-He is an Associate Profesor in the School of Medicine UNAN-Managua, and he was the President of Fundación Alzheimer de Nicaragua 2016–2020.
+He is an Associate Profesor in the School of Medicine UNAN-Managua, and he is the President of Fundación Alzheimer de Nicaragua 2016–2022.
 He provides clinical care to older people living in nursing homes and in the community in Nicaragua.